Don’t see your question, contact us.

 What is Powered By AIDSVu?

-Powered By AIDSVu projects use the existing AIDSVu infrastructure to expand to other projects that visualize complex information to inform public health decision making.
+Powered By AIDSVu projects use the existing AIDSVu infrastructure to expand to other projects that visualize complex information to inform public health decision-making.
 Powered By AIDSVu projects incorporate collaborative content and programs from additional data sources and partners.
 The inaugural Powered By AIDSVu project, HIVContinuum.org, was released in February 2015 as a proof of concept and maps the continuum of care across the five stages of the HIV treatment cascade.
-Now AIDSVu has expanded on this model and maps more than 40 states, Washington, DC, and 35 cities at ZIP Code-level across the U.S. A new Powered By AIDSVu project, HepVu.org, was released in April 2017 and visualizes the first standardized state-level estimates of people with Hepatitis C infection across the United States.
+Now AIDSVu has expanded on this model and maps more than 40 states, Washington, DC, and over 35 cities at ZIP Code-level across the U.S. A new Powered By AIDSVu project, HepVu.org, was released in April 2017 and visualizes the first standardized state-level estimates of people with Hepatitis C infection across the United States.

 For more information about AIDSVu’s HIV care continuum maps and data, visit the HIV Care Continuum tab.